ghively/claude-desktop-Appimage/README.md

 AppImages run with `--no-sandbox` due to electron's chrome-sandbox requiring root privileges for unprivileged namespace creation.
 This is a known limitation of AppImage format with Electron applications.

-For enhanced security, consider:
-- Using the .deb package instead
-- Running the AppImage within a separate sandbox (e.g., bubblewrap)
+For enhanced security, consider running the AppImage within a separate sandbox (e.g., bubblewrap)

 ## Technical Details